About

 ════════════════════════════════════

-I work from a studio on Vashon Island — a small, ferry-accessed island off the coast of Seattle, surrounded by the forest and Puget Sound.
+I work from my home studio on Vashon Island — a small, ferry-accessed island just outside of Seattle, surrounded by forest and Puget Sound.

 I took my first metalsmithing class in 2005.
-Since then I've trained through workshops, craft schools, and mentors — but mostly through years of making things, seeing what works, understanding why, and starting again.
+Since then I've learned through workshops, craft schools, and mentors — but mostly through years of making things, understanding why they work or don't, and starting again.
 I have a background in art history and museum studies, which means I've spent a lot of time thinking about why objects matter and what makes something worth keeping.
+That thinking is underneath everything I make.

 Collections are released in small batches — limited numbers, named drops, available for a window of time.
 When a piece is gone, it's gone.
 I'd rather make fewer things carefully than more things quickly.